Ajisaputrars/IlmuWaris/README.md

 * **[Aji Saputra Raka Siwi][1]**

 This project is free and open.
-You can participate to this project to make even better for everyone to learn.
+You can participate to this project and make even better for everyone to learn.

 ### **License**
 This project is licensed under the GNU General Public License v3.0 - see the [**LICENSE.md**][2] file for details.